 THE IELTS WRITING TEST INVOLVES WRITING EITHER A LETTER AND AN ESSAY (FOR THE GENERAL TEST), OR A REPORT AND AN ESSAY FOR THE ACADEMIC TEST.
 It is advisable to write slightly more than the minimum number of words for the IELTS writing tasks.
 This is because some words are not counted.
 IELTS Liz recommends writing 170-190 words for Task 1, and 270-290 words for Task 2.

 IN TASK 1, test-takers are required to write a letter at least 150 words long.
-According to Mike Wattie, an IELTS letter should contain the following parts: greeting; opening; body; closing; farewell; and your name.
+You might be asked to write a letter to a newspaper, to recommend someone for an award, or to complain about a neighbourhood problem.
+According to Mike Wattie, an IELTS letter should contain the following parts: greeting; opening or introduction; body; closing; farewell; and your name.
+In the introduction of the letter, you need to clearly state the reason for your letter.

 In formal letters to a person you don't know, the greeting could comprise of "Dear Sir or Madam" or "To whom it may concern".
 In informal letters, you can just write the name of the person you are addressing.
 This could be followed by some friendly opening remarks in an informal letter; while in a formal letter, it is best to get straight down to business.